Plan your custom software project with precision Estimate Now!

 2. Set Up the Development Environment

 Developers install Android Studio, the official IDE for Android development, and configure the Android SDK.
-They also select a programming language, Kotlin or Java, to write the app’s code.
+They select a programming language, Kotlin or Java, to write the app’s code.
 Version control systems like Git (via GitHub or GitLab) are set up to manage code efficiently at this stage.

 3. Develop the Application